This post may contain affiliate links. Please see our disclosure policy.

 In my discussion with Dr. Beh, we worked on some migraine recovery goals.
 My original plans before this chronic illness hit was to try to conceive and I knew I needed to feel better for that to happen in my life.
 I also wanted to keep that in mind as I chose a medication plan.
 We specifically chose medications for vestibular migraine that could either go into pregnancy, or I could wean off of.
 This included:

-Timolol Eye Drops - a beta blocker, the pill form has shown success for migraine prevention in studies.
+• Timolol Eye Drops – a beta blocker, the pill form has shown success for migraine prevention in studies.
 In eye drop form, it is absorbed faster and it can also be used as an acute medication to attempt to stop a migraine attack quickly.
 The eye drop form also allows for a smaller dosage of medication, limiting side effects.
 It took me about 2-3 months to notice this was an effective treatment for me.
 I did not have any side effects other than it stung a bit when I first put them in.
-I used these 2x a day - in the morning before I put in my contacts and at night.
+I used these 2x a day – in the morning before I put in my contacts and at night.
 Timolol was my migraine preventative for over 3 years until I was going months feeling 100% without symptoms.
-At that point I decided to come off of it, which was so easy.
+At that point I decided to come off of it, which was so easy!
+It is now a reliable acute med for me to use as needed.

-Ativan - Dr. Beh prescribed the lowest dosage possible for me to take before bed.
+• Ativan – Dr. Beh prescribed the lowest dosage possible for me to take before bed.
 This would allow my brain to calm down and stopped some of my more severe vertigo attacks.
 It also helped with some of the anxiety I would feel in this new unbalanced life.
-With Ativan, I felt relief within just a few weeks, but it wasn’t complete relief in the beginning.
+With Ativan, I felt relief within just a few days, but it wasn’t complete relief in the beginning.
 Although I started on this daily, as I felt better I decreased my dosage to half a pill, and then would only use it for really bad attacks or traveling.
 Once I felt better, it was really effective and would shorten, decrease the intensity, or stop attacks completely.
-This medication is not meant as a long term solution.
+It’s important to note this medication is not meant as a long term solution.
 I used it daily for about 6 months before transitioning to as needed.
 The weaning process was not bad at all, but we went very slow.
+Ativan is now a reliable acute med for me if I feel any symptoms.

-I did not take any of these while I was pregnant and just managed with the treatments below.
-I still kept Timolol in my back pocket though as an acute medication to use through pregnancy.
-Although I intended to get back on timolol postpartum, my OB recommended I wait due to them wanting to get an accurate read on my blood pressure.
+I did not take any of these medications while I was pregnant and just managed with the treatments below.
+I still kept Timolol in my back pocket though as an acute medication to use through pregnancy, with the approval of my OB and MFM.
+Because I wasn’t taking medications and struggled heavily with nausea, I ended up getting the gammaCore, which ended up helping a lot!
+More on that below.

 What Migraine Medications Didn’t Work